JAY L. SCHNEIDERS, PhD ABPP - Complex Case Neuropsychology

 I am a Board Certified Clinical Neuropsychologist and a Board Certified Clinical Health Psychologist (i.e., medical psychologist), who sees patients to evaluate and address cognitive, psychological and neurobehavioral issues caused by a variety of conditions:

-- Complex memory loss problems/medical disorders & dementias
+- Complex memory loss problems/medical disorders & the various dementias

 - Movement Disorders: Parkinson's disease and atypical Parkinson's disorders,